Social Democratic Party of Lithuania: 1989–2001

-Merge with the Democratic Labour Party of Lithuania
+Since 2001

 In 2001, the Social Democratic Party of Lithuania and the Democratic Labour Party of Lithuania merged.
 The merged party kept the Social Democratic name, but was dominated by former Democratic Labour Party members (ex-Communists).
 After the merger, Algirdas Brazauskas was elected leader of the Social Democratic Party.

-By the beginning of 2004 negotiations between the Social Democratic Party of Lithuania and various other parties to form electoral coalition.
+By the beginning of 2004, negotiations between the Social Democratic Party of Lithuania and various other parties to form electoral coalition.
 They managed to form electoral coalition called "Working for Lithuania" with their coalition partners, New Union.
 At the 2004 legislative elections, the Social Democratic Party of Lithuania won 20 of the 141 seats in the Seimas (other 11 seats were won by the New Union), but managed to stay at the helm of successive coalition governments, including the minority government between 2006 and 2008.
 During the minority government, party's parliamentary group became the largest one in parliament, mainly due to defections from the Labour Party and the New Union (Social Liberals).

 Brazauskas resigned as the chairman of the party on 19 May 2007 and was replaced by Gediminas Kirkilas.

-At the 2008 elections the party won 11.73% of the national vote and 25 seats in the Seimas, five more than in the previous elections.
+At the 2008 elections, the party won 11.73% of the national vote and 25 seats in the Seimas, five more than in the previous elections.
 However, its coalition partners, the Labour Party, the New Union (Social Liberals) and the Lithuanian Peasants Popular Union, fared poorly and the party ended up in opposition to the Homeland Union-led government.

-On 7 March 2009 the party's congress elected a new leader, Algirdas Butkevičius.
+On 7 March 2009, the party's congress elected a new leader, Algirdas Butkevičius.
 He was the party's candidate at the 2009 Lithuanian presidential election, coming in second place with 11.83% of the vote.

 At the 2012 parliamentary elections, the party took 38 seats and became the largest party in Parliament (although it lost in popular vote).
-Butkevičius became the prime minister, forming a coalition government with the Labour Party, Order and Justice and Electoral Action of Poles in Lithuania.
+Butkevičius became the prime minister, forming a coalition government with the Labour Party, Order and Justice and Electoral Action of Poles in Lithuania – Christian Families Alliance.
 At the 2016 parliamentary elections, the party took 21 seats and formed a coalition with Lithuanian Farmers and Greens Union.

 In 2017, the Social Democratic Party withdraw from coalition.
 In 2018, some party members left and formed the Social Democratic Labour Party of Lithuania.
 After this split, the party lost a lot of support, but in 2019 it partly recovered.

-At the 2020 parliamentary elections, the party achieved results, which were worse than expected.
+At the 2020 parliamentary elections, the party achieved worse results than expected.
 Due to this, Gintautas Paluckas received criticism from party's board and resigned in 2021.

-After following leadership election, Vilija Blinkevičiūtė (between 2002 and 2006 she was New Union (Social Liberals) member) was elected as the new leader.
+After a leadership election, Vilija Blinkevičiūtė (between 2002 and 2006 she was New Union (Social Liberals) member) was elected as the new leader.
+After election of Blinkevičiūtė, the party's support nearly doubled thanks to her personal popularity.